Jahwist: Characteristics

-J has a particular concern with Judah, including its relationship with its rival and neighbor, Edom; on Judahite cities such as Jerusalem; and strongly supports of the legitimacy of the Davidic monarchy.
+J has a particular concern with Judah, including its relationship with its rival and neighbor, Edom; with Judahite cities such as Jerusalem; and strongly supports the legitimacy of the Davidic monarchy.
 J is also critical of the other tribes of Israel, suggesting that the Northern Kingdom's capital of Shechem was established after a massacre of the original inhabitants.

 Coogan interpretation

 Michael D. Coogan suggests three recurring themes in the Jahwist tradition: the relationship between humans and soil, separation between humans and God, and progressive human corruption.

 J is unique in emphasizing a close relationship between humans and the soil.
 This motif is first found in when "the first human is called Adam because he is taken from the soil [Adamah in Hebrew]."
 Initially, man lives in harmony with the soil, but after man eats from the tree of the knowledge of good and evil, Yahweh curses the soil, condemning man to toil for his food and to return into the soil upon death.
 Later, Cain is a tiller of the soil (adamah), and after murdering his brother, Cain is cursed from the ground.
 The harmony between man and the soil is, seemingly, restored with Noah, a man of the soil who will bring surviving humanity relief from toil.
 Noah's drunkenness also links humans with the soil, its produce, and corruption.